×

 YouCanBookMe Integration: Cons

-I’ll elaborate on that last point, which is the basis for the general limits of SaaS-stringing.
-All in all, though, the integration was worth it at this point- it protected against scope bloat and helped us get to market quickly.
+I’ll elaborate on that last point next.
+All in all, though, the integration was worth it at this point; it protected against scope bloat and helped us get to market quickly.

 Rifts in SaaS domain-modeling